Nonprofit or community organization

 Raised funds for the National Register of Historic Places nomination of Atchison Village, a 1940's historic housing complex, placed on the Register in 2003.

-Have successfully funded and led collaborative with the YMCA and National Park Service to originate and support Rosie's Girls, an annual skill-building and leadership summer camp to empower at-risk middle school girls and reduce the likelihood of abuse, violence and substance abuse by providing hands-on experience in healthy risk-taking, and new visions for careers and the future.
+Have successfully funded and produced a free summer camp for at-risk middle school girls called Rosie's Girls, an annual skill-building and leadership summer camp that provides girls with models from women who broke barriers in the 1940's and inspires them hands-on experience in healthy risk-taking, and new visions for careers and the future.

 Received a $2 million grant from California Cultural and Historic Endowment (CCHE) for renovation of the historic Maritime Childcare Center and Acquired investor, City, and grant financing to complete a $11 million renovation of Richmond's historic Maritime Childcare Center to LEEDS Silver Standards.
 The new Center, when opened August 1, 2011 will house a childcare center and school, the Richmond Community Foundation, and a National Park Service park interpretive center with public educational exhibits.